 You’re now encountering the slow down of estrogen which will start to accelerate the visible signs of aging.
 Externally, the skin has a harder time holding onto water so the skin can feel tight really easily.
 You’ll start to think you need to use a heavier moisturizer to bring back a dewiness to the skin.
 For women who’ve never experienced pigmentation problems, you will start seeing freckles or large brown patches on the cheeks or around the mouth.
 Melanocytes decrease by about 10% every decade after the age of 30.

-Here are my expert tips for getting clear and healthy-looking skin in your 30s.
+Expert tips for getting clear and healthy-looking skin in your 30s

 Speaking of dry, there’s a big difference between dry and dehydrated skin and you really need to know what that is.

 Don’t focus on what your skin did in the past.
 Treat it for the here and now